SantiagoSR-1/BizOps_Loan_Qualifier/README.md

 # BizOps_Loan_Qualifier
-Creation of a loan qualifier python line command application for the company BizOps
+Creation of a loan qualifier python line command application for the company BizOps.